melROLL/Lutherie_3D/README.md

 you will need to glue the bell part 1, the bell part 2 and the nose and whiskers in order to assembeled them the UWU mouthpiece icluded works but you will get a better sound with a trumpet or trombone mouthpiece.

 ### Pan Flute
 <p align="center">
   <img src="Media/Pan_Flute.jpg">
 </p>
 This is a pan flute in C

+### Serpent
+This is a straight version of a bass serpent however in soprano size.
+The model had been cut to be printed in smaller part.
+Tt shoud work with any standart trombone mouthpiece.

 ### Shamizen
 This is a japanese traditional instrument

+### SquareBone
+This is a picolo trombone with a squares, it is dimentioned to work with any standartd mouthpiece

+### Trisax
+This is a mini saxophone in B.

 ###Zurna Duduk
 This is a zurna type intrument in E that you use with a duduk mouthpiece